nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 If API authentication is disabled in seasonpackarr, leave the header empty and omit `?apikey=...` from the action endpoint.

+v1.0.0 uses standard HTTP status codes.
+A successful check returns `200`.
+Autobrr rejects any other result because **On Error** is set to **Reject** and the expected status is `200`.

+For troubleshooting, `400` means that the request is invalid, `422` means that the release was rejected by matching or smart-mode policy, `500` means that seasonpackarr failed internally, and `502` means that a torrent-client operation failed.
+The response body includes a named reason and a message.

 ### External entry 1: quick candidate check

 Open the filter's **External** tab, select **Add new**, and choose **Webhook**.